abdullah-muhammedd/awesome-ts-design-patterns/5-Factory/Readme.md

     - Encourages the use of interfaces or abstract classes.
     - Enhances modularity, maintainability, and testability by easily swapping out implementations.

-# Factories Everywhere Feat.
-JavaScript

-### **JavaScript UI and DOM**

-1. **`Component Factories:`** Libraries like `React` often use component factories to create instances of components with specific props or state, enabling reusable and customizable UI elements.
-2. **`UI Component Libraries:`** UI component libraries often include factory functions to generate different instances of components with varying configurations, styles, or themes.

-### **Node.js**

-1. **`Database Connection Factories:`** Database libraries, such as `Knex.js`, use factories to manage and provide database connections and query builders based on configurations or environments.

-### **TypeScript**

-1. **`TypeORM Factories:`** `TypeORM` uses repository factories to provide instances for interacting with entities, allowing for encapsulated data access logic.
-2. **`Service Factories:`** Dependency injection frameworks like `InversifyJS` use factories to manage service creation and dependency resolution, providing instances based on configuration or context.

-### **General Application**

-1. **`Plugin Frameworks:`** Plugin systems often use factory functions to dynamically load and instantiate plugins based on user input or configuration, enabling extensible architectures.
-2. **`Testing Utilities:`** Testing frameworks and libraries use factories to create test doubles, such as mocks or stubs, which simulate the behavior of real objects in a controlled manner.

 # Real World Examples with MERN Stack

 ## **Factory Method Pattern**